How to Geotarget Beaver Builder Content on WordPress

 The geotargeting plugin itself is free, but you will need to subscribe to the GeotargetingWP service to actually detect your visitors' location.
 You can get a 14-day free trial, with no credit card required, though.
 So you'll be able to follow this entire tutorial without paying anything or entering a credit card - you'll only need to pay if you want to continue using the service after those 14 days.

-Step 1: Set Up the Geotargeting Pro Plugin
+Step 1: Set Up the Geotargeting WP Plugin

 To begin, you'll need to register for a GeotargetingWP account.
 Again, you can get a 14-day free trial with no credit card required.